Highfivery/zero-spam-for-wordpress/readme.txt

 = Does WordPress Zero Spam check Ninja Forms submissions? =

 No. As of v4.10.0, WordPress Zero Spam no longer checks Ninja Form submissions.
-Support was dropped due its [requirement of JavaScript](https://developer.ninjaforms.com/codex/loading-the-form-via-ajax/) and how it submits forms.
+Support was dropped due to its [requirement of JavaScript](https://developer.ninjaforms.com/codex/loading-the-form-via-ajax/) and how it submits forms.
 JavaScript is one of the techniques WordPress Zero Spam uses to determine if a submission is spam.
 Ninja Forms employs a similar method and has its own [spam detection](https://ninjaforms.com/blog/spam-wordpress-form/) feature.

+Does this mean WPZP won't do you any good? **Absolutely not.** WPZS employs other techniques and IP blacklist checks that will help prevent malicious IP and spambots from ever seeing your site.
+You will still get all of the benefits of this plugin, it just won't provide the extra check on Ninja Form submissions.

+= Does WordPress Zero Spam check Gravity Form submissions? =

+No. As of v4.9.9, WordPress Zero Spam no longer checks Gravity Form submissions.
+Support was dropped due the numerous addon plugins that can be installed & alter GF submissions.
+These addons will often conflict with how WPZS validates submissions.
+In addition, Gravity Forms already has a spam detection option that works  similar to how this plugin detects forms.
+You can enable it by going to the form settings and checking the *Enable anti-spam honeypot* option.
+For more information, see [Gravity Forms documentation](https://docs.gravityforms.com/form-settings/).

+Does this mean WPZP won't do you any good? **Absolutely not.** WPZS employs other techniques and IP blacklist checks that will help prevent malicious IP and spambots from ever seeing your site.
+You will still get all of the benefits of this plugin, it just won't provide the extra check on Gravity Form submissions.

 = Does WordPress Zero Spam check Jetpack comments? =